 The PDF button will allow you to generate a printable version of the data on the screen.
 Please note that this is only available with a paid subscription.

 4. This is the task edit icon, a fuller explanation is shown at step 9 on this page.
+For now, please note that this icon will change if there are notes against it:

 5. Adjusting the views on My Tasks is simply done using this drop down.